An agent must prepare a written agency agreement for any services that an agent agrees to provide for a client.

-- contain terms required by the regulations
+- contain terms prescribed by the regulations

-- be signed by agent and client
+- be signed by a Class 1 or 2 licence holder and the client

-- be a fully signed copy and be served on the client within 48 hours of the client having signed it
+- be a fully signed copy and served on the client within 48 hours of the client having signed it

 - disclose all rebates, discounts and commissions which will or may be received by the agent in relation to expenses payable by the client under the agreement (relating to residential property or rural land)

 - ensure that a copy of the approved guide for agency agreements is given to the client (if the agreement is for sale of residential property or rural land)